NGP VAN: History

 NGP VAN was created in November 2010 by the merger of its two predecessor companies: NGP Software (founded in 1997 by Nathaniel Pearlman, who later served as chief technology officer for Hillary Clinton's 2008 presidential campaign, in his attic in Washington, DC), and Voter Activation Network (founded in 2001 by Mark Sullivan, in his study in Cambridge, Massachusetts).

 In October 2014, NGP VAN launched their EveryAction fundraising management platform for non-profits.

 There are occasional accusations that the Democratic Party has restricted access to Votebuilder to hold off a challenge to an incumbent office holder in a primary.
 For example, Rachel Ventura, running against an incumbent Democrat in IL-11, was told "I've heard from our Executive Director.
 Your request for Votebuilder for Illinois' 11th Congressional District through the Democratic Party of Illinois has been denied due to our regulations that we don't issue subscriptions to candidates challenging an incumbent."

-In 2019, the company made three acquisitions; ActionKit, BSD Kit from Blue State Digital, and DonorTrends.
+In 2019, the company made three acquisitions; ActionKit, BSD Tools from Blue State Digital, and DonorTrends.

 In 2021, NGP VAN's parent company, EveryAction, Inc., was acquired by London-based private equity firm Apax Partners.
 The company also named Amanda Coulombe President of NGP VAN.
+In January 2023, the company laid off 10% of their workforce.
+The Intercept reported that employees and Democratic strategists worried NGP VAN was prioritizing profits over the needs of the Democratic Party, which the company has an effective monopoly over.
+A second round of layoffs was conducted on September 6, 2023.

+In early 2023, an internal Democratic National Committee (DNC) memo expressed concern that NGP VAN's system was "inflexible, slow and unreliable, particularly during periods of peak use."
+In early 2024 the DNC privately considered invoking a clause in its agreement with NGP VAN to access the system's source code and change providers, but chose not to.
+After Kamala Harris became the 2024 Democratic presidential nominee, NGP VAN warned her campaign that their canvassing software was not prepared to meet the campaign's needs.
+In the summer of 2024, technical problems with NGP VAN's systems grew so severe that the campaign and the DNC sent full time engineering staff to the company for months to help keep the system operational through the election.
+Democratic financier Allen Blue funded an emergency operation to allow the system to keep up with the large amounts of data moving through the system.